-The following section describes the leadership structure of the Board of Directors, the reasons the Board considers this structure appropriate at this time, the roles of various positions, and related key governance practices.
+This section describes the leadership structure of the Board, the reasons the Board considers this structure appropriate at this time, the roles of various positions, and related key governance practices.
 The Board believes that the mix of experienced independent and non-independent directors that currently makes up the Board, the Board committee composition, and the separation of the roles of Chairman and Chief Executive Officer benefit the Company and its shareholders.